 There are also properties that are annotations.
-These start with "@" or have "@" in them.
-There are two kinds of annotation properties allowed: Odata and DMTF annotations.
-OData annotations have "@odata." or have "@odata." in them.
+Properties that begin with "@" are annotations for the entire object, while properties with "@" in the middle of the property name are used to annotate an individual property.
+There are two kinds of annotation properties allowed: OData and DMTF annotations.
+OData annotations have "@odata." in them.
 Examples of these properties are

 - "@odata.type", which is used to find the schema that defines this resource. - "@odata.id", which has the URL to this resource.
-This is an href, but since Redish is based on OData this property is called "@odata.id" and not "href". - "Members@odata.count", which defines the number of resources in a collection.
+This is an href, but since Redish is based on OData this property is called "@odata.id" and not "href". - "Members@odata.count", which defines the number of entries in the "Members" array.